 Lear Corporation ("Lear" or the "Company") is a leading Tier 1 supplier to the global automotive industry.
 We supply seating, electrical distribution systems and electronic modules, as well as related sub-systems, components and software, to all of the world's major automotive manufacturers.
+At Lear, we are Making every drive betterTM by providing technology for safer, smarter and more comfortable journeys, while adhering to our values - Be Inclusive.
+Be Inventive.
+Get Results The Right Way.

-As of December 31, 2018, we had 261 manufacturing, engineering and administrative locations in 39 countries and are continuing to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions leather and fabric, seat structures and mechanisms, seat foam and headrests.
-Further, we have capabilities in active sensing, safety, connectivity, user experience and comfort for seats, utilizing electronically controlled systems and internally developed algorithms.
-We also offer seat heating and cooling capabilities through technology partnerships and designintegrated supplier solutions.
+We have 257 manufacturing, engineering and administrative locations in 39 countries and are continuing to grow our business in all automotive producing regions of the world, both organically and through complementary acquisitions.
+Our manufacturing footprint reflects more than 143 facilities in 22 low cost countries.